nfdi4plants/nfdi4plants.github.io/src/content/events/2024-10-24_ceplas-arc-workshop.md

 date: 2024-10-24
 title: ARCify your research project
 category: Training
-excerpt: 'This workshop demonstrates the ARC concept and introduces the DataPLANT tools and services <b>ARCitect</b>,    <b>SWATE</b> and <b>DataHUB</b>.
-In hands-on sessions you learn how to build a first ARC for your own research project and annotate the data in your ARC.'
+excerpt: 'Learn how to move your datasets into ARCs, share them via the DataHUB, and annotate them with metadata.'
 start: 2024-10-24T09:00:00
 end: 2024-10-24T12:00:00
 mode: On-site